sandstorm/OptimizedRedisCacheBackend/README.md

 NOTE: OptimizedRedisCacheBackend is OBSOLETE for Neos 8.0 and newer, as its functionality has been [integrated into the core](https://github.com/neos/flow-development-collection/pull/2721), and improved further on.
 Thanks Sebastian Helzle and everybody involved for that :-) :-)

+### How to migrate from OptimizedRedisCacheBackend to Neos 8.x

+The functionality of `Sandstorm\OptimizedRedisCacheBackend\OptimizedRedisCacheBackend` has been integrated and further improved into the core class `Neos\Cache\Backend\RedisBackend`.

+Thus, to update, you need to go to your `Caches.yaml` and replace all occurences of `Sandstorm\OptimizedRedisCacheBackend\OptimizedRedisCacheBackend` with `Neos\Cache\Backend\RedisBackend`.

 -----
 -----